-- The Action column will give you a drop-down menu, with options on action to take, whenever you click that type of file.
+- The Action column will give you a drop-down menu, with options on the action to take.

-- Preview in FirefoxOpen in Firefox: Select this if you want Firefox to display the content.
-It only applies to a limited number of file types that Firefox is able to decode, such as Portable Document Format (PDF).
+- Open in Firefox: Select this if you want Firefox to display the content.
+It only applies to a limited number of content types that Firefox is able to decode (PDF, AVIF, XML, SVG, and WebP Image).

-- Always ask: This will prompt you to select what action you want Firefox to take when you click on that type of file.
-This can be useful if Firefox is automatically saving a file type or is always opening it with a certain program and you want to be asked what to do.
+- Always ask: This will show you a prompt asking What should Firefox do with this file? (see below) so that you can choose the action you want to take.
+This can be useful if Firefox is automatically saving that type of file or is always opening it with a certain application, and you want to be asked what to do.

 - Close the about:preferences page.
 Any changes you've made will automatically be saved.